 The first step to receiving financial aid is submitting your Free Application for Federal Student Aid (FAFSA).
 The FAFSA is the only application Campbell University accepts to begin the financial aid process.

 For six consecutive years, Institutional Research & Evaluation, Inc. in its annual publication America’s 100 Best College Buys has recognized Campbell University as one of the nation’s best educational values.
 When comparing Campbell’s tuition, fees, and living expenses, it is apparent that our affordability and value separate us from the others.
 Campbell’s tuition is consistently one of the lowest among the private universities in North Carolina and the Southeast.

 Our Office of Financial Aid is committed to helping students meet their educational goals and objectives.
 That’s why we offer extensive financial aid resources.
-Approximately 88 percent of Campbell students receive some form of financial aid from a wide range of sources.
-The range of sources include merit-based scholarships, grants, need-based aid, loans, opportunities for student employment, and a deferred payment plan.
+Nearly 90 percent of Campbell students receive some form of financial aid from a wide range of sources, including:

-We have a long-standing tradition of awarding academic excellence through our Presidential and Scott-Ellis Scholarships.
+Campbell has a long-standing tradition of awarding academic excellence through our Presidential and Scott-Ellis Scholarship programs.
 Students who demonstrate outstanding academic ability are rewarded for their hard work.
-These scholarships are based on GPA and SAT or ACT scores.
-The scholarships range in value to a maximum of $16,000 per year.
+These scholarships are based on high school GPA and SAT or ACT scores.
+These scholarships range as follows:

 To be eligible for financial aid consideration, generally you must be enrolled full time in a degree program and be a U.S. citizen or permanent resident.
 To continue receiving aid, you must make satisfactory academic progress.